RebelSoftware/ComfyUI-Docker/README.md

 I created this repo for myself as a simple way to stay up to date with the latest ComfyUI versions while having an easy-to-use Docker image.
 It's particularly suited for setups with **NVIDIA GPUs**, leveraging CUDA for accelerated performance.

-Why Docker?
-It provides a consistent, isolated environment that's easy to deploy, update, and scale, perfect for AI workflows without messing with your host system.

 ### Built With
 - [Docker](https://www.docker.com/)
 - [GitHub Actions](https://github.com/features/actions) for automation
 - [PyTorch](https://pytorch.org/) with CUDA support
-- Based on Python 3.13 slim image
+- Based on Python 3.12 slim image

 ---